 - A recent passport photo (it’s easier if you bring this with you)*.

-We recommend that you complete the Online Tourist Visa Form available for up to 15 days before you arrive.
+We recommend that you complete the Online Tourist Visa Form available from 15 days before your arrival date in Nepal.
 (But it is possible to complete this at the kiosk when you arrive).
 If you complete this form online and *upload a digital photo, you don’t need to bring a passport photo.

 Please refer to our FAQ for more information about the process.